Vectorized/multicaller/README.md

 ```
 Aggregates multiple calls in a single transaction.

-This method will set the multicaller signer to the `msg.sender` temporarily for the span of its execution.
+This method will set the multicaller signer to the `signer` temporarily for the span of its execution.

 This method does not support reentrancy.